Jacarte/jacarte.github.io/_posts/2023-07-13-WasmtimeAndIntelPIN.md

 ## IntelPIN

 In order to collect the execution traces of WebAssembly programs run with wasmtime, we need to implement a Pintool.
 A Pintool is a program analysis tool that we'll create using IntelPIN's dynamic binary instrumentation framework, allowing us to observe and manipulate the execution of the program at the instruction level.
-The following image depicts the execution traces gathered from our Pintool while running a WebAssembly program with the command `pin -t pintol -- wasmtime run input.wasm`.
-The X-axis signifies the memory offset, while the Y-axis denotes time.
-The black points symbolize executed instructions, the green points indicate read operations, and the red points correspond to write operations.

-TODO image

-It appears our system is functional.
 However, the execution traces currently include substantial non-WebAssembly related data, such as all the operations performed by wasmtime itself.
 We need to refine these traces to filter out the extraneous information.
 Fortunately, wasmtime offers a feature that will be of great help: it can detect when program execution transitions between WebAssembly and the wasmtime host.
 To illustrate how these hooks are used, we present the following Rust code snippet: